 Revert to the published version of your page

 If you’ve published your page, you can revert to that live version at any time—which is especially useful if you want to scrap your edits and go back to whatever you’ve already published.
 Here’s how:

 - Open your page in the builder.
 Do not update your page (which would overwrite the published version with your changes).

-- Click the ellipsis menu at the top-right corner of the builder.
+- Click the Update drop-down menu in the top-right corner of the builder.

 - Select Revert to Last Published from the drop-down.
 Click Yes to proceed—your page will revert to the most-recently updated version.

 NOTE: To use this feature most effectively, we recommend publishing your page as soon as it’s ready—and waiting to Update your page as you edit it until you wish to make those changes live.

 If you plan on making more complex changes to a particular section, column or widget, you can duplicate it first.
 That way, if you want to go back to the previous version, you can delete the duplicate and keep the original.